Fixing and extending some recent results on the ADMM algorithm

-\textbf{Abstract.} We first point out several flaws in the recent paper {\it [R. Shefi, M. Teboulle: Rate of convergence analysis of decomposition methods based on the proximal method of multipliers for convex minimization, SIAM J. Optim.
-24, 269--297, 2014]} that proposes two ADMM-type algorithms for solving convex optimization problems involving compositions with linear operators and show how some of the considered arguments can be fixed.
+\textbf{Abstract.} We investigate the techniques and ideas used in the convergence analysis of two proximal ADMM algorithms for solving convex optimization problems involving compositions with linear operators.
 Besides this, we formulate a variant of the ADMM algorithm that is able to handle convex optimization problems involving an additional smooth function in its objective, and which is evaluated through its gradient.
 Moreover, in each iteration we allow the use of variable metrics, while the investigations are carried out in the setting of infinite dimensional Hilbert spaces.
-This algorithmic scheme is investigated from point of view of its convergence properties.
+This algorithmic scheme is investigated from the point of view of its convergence properties. \textbf{Key Words.} ADMM algorithm, Lagrangian, saddle points, variable metrics, positive semidefinite operators \textbf{AMS subject classification.} 47H05, 65K05, 90C25